praeclarum/spec3/README.md

 # SPEC3 Color Space

-SPEC3 is a new color space that represents colors using a light spectrum compactly represented as 3 values (SX, SY, and SZ) that specifies 3 spectral radiances at the wavelengths 440, 545, and 630nm.
+SPEC3 is a new color space that represents colors using a light spectrum compactly represented as 3 values (SX, SY, and SZ) that specify 3 spectral radiances at the wavelengths 440, 545, and 630nm.

-In a nutshell, it converts a perceptual color to the physically real spectrum that caused that perception.
-This is useful for rendering realistic lighting while still being able to convert between perceptual colors and physical light energies.
+It converts perceptual colors to the physically real spectra that caused their perception.
+These physically real spectra are useful for rendering realistic lighting while still being able to convert between perceptual colors easily.

-The three values are combined with two bounding points to form a 5-point spectrum:
+The three SPEC3 values (SX, SY, SZ) are combined with two bounding points to form a 5-point spectrum:

 * *ɑ* at 348 nm (implicitly always = 0)
 * **SX** at 438 nm